libp2p/docs/content/concepts/discovery/rendezvous.md

 The libp2p rendezvous protocol can be used for different use cases.
 It is used during bootstrap to discover circuit relays that provide connectivity for browser nodes.
-Generally, a peer can use known rendezvous points to find peers that provide critical network services.
+Generally, a peer can use known rendezvous points to find peers that provide network services.
 Rendezvous is also used throughout the lifetime of an application for real-time peer discovery by registering and polling rendezvous points in a decentralized manner.
 In an application-specific setting, rendezvous points are used to progressively discover peers that can answer specific queries or host shards of